-For a buck converter, during the on-time of the high-side FET, the switch current increases at a linear rate determined by input voltage, output voltage, the on-time and the output inductor value.
+For a buck converter, during the on-time of the high-side FET, the switch current increases at a linear rate determined by input voltage, output voltage, the on-time, and the output inductor value.
 During the on-time of the low-side FET, this current decreases linearly.
 The average value of the switch current equals to the load current.

-The output overcurrent limit (OCL) in TPS54JA20 device is implemented using a cycle-by-cycle valley current detect control circuit.
+The output overcurrent limit (OCL) in the TPS54JB20 device is implemented using a cycle-by-cycle valley current detect control circuit.
 The inductor current is monitored during the on-time of the low-side FET by measuring the low-side FET drain-to-source current.
 If the measured drain-to-source current of the low-side FET is above the current limit threshold, the low-side FET stays ON until the current level becomes lower than the current limit threshold.
 This type of behavior reduces the average output current sourced by the device.
 During an overcurrent condition, the current to the load exceeds the current to the output capacitors.
 Thus, the output voltage tends to decrease.
-Eventually, when the output voltage falls below the undervoltage-protection threshold (80%), the UVP comparator detects it and shuts down the device after a wait time of 68-μs.
-The device remains latched off state (both high-side and low-side FETs are latched off) until a reset of VIN or a re-toggling on EN pin.
-Figure 17 shows the cycle-by-cycle valley current limit behavior as well as the wait time before the device shuts down.
+Eventually, when the output voltage falls below the undervoltage-protection threshold (80%), the UVP comparator detects it and shuts down the device after a wait time of 68 μs.
+The device remains in latched off state (both high-side and low-side FETs are latched off) until a reset of VIN or a re-toggling on EN pin.

-If an OCL condition happens during start-up the device still has cycle-by-cycle current limit based on low-side valley current.
-After soft-start is finished, the UV event which is caused by the OC event shuts down the device and enters latch-off mode with a wait time of 68-μs.
+If an OCL condition happens during start-up, the device still has cycle-by-cycle current limit based on low-side valley current.
+After soft start is finished, the UV event which is caused by the OC event shuts down the device and enters latch-off mode with a wait time of 68-μs.

-The resistor, R{TRIP} connected from the TRIP pin to AGND sets current limit threshold. ±1% tolerance resistor is highly recommended because a worse tolerance resistor provides less accurate OCL threshold.
+The resistor, R{TRIP} connected from the TRIP pin to AGND sets current limit threshold.
+A ±1% tolerance resistor is highly recommended because a worse tolerance resistor provides less accurate OCL threshold.
 Equation 4 calculates the R{TRIP} for a given overcurrent limit threshold on the device.
-To simplify the calculation, use a constant, K{OCL} , to replace the value of 6×10^4 .
-Equation 5 calculates the overcurrent limit threshold for a given R{TRIP} value.
-The tolerance of K{OCL} is listed in Electrical Characteristics table to help customer to analyze the tolerance of the overcurrent limit threshold.
+To simplify the calculation, use a constant, K{OCL} , to replace the value of 12×10^4 .
+Equation 4 calculates the overcurrent limit threshold for a given R{TRIP} value.
+The tolerance of K{OCL} is listed in # 6.5 to help you analyze the tolerance of the overcurrent limit threshold.

 To protect the device from unexpected connection on TRIP pin, an internal fixed OCL clamp is implemented.
-This internal OCL clamp limits the maximum valley current on LS FET when TRIP pin has too small resistance to AGND, or is accidently shorted to ground.
+This internal OCL clamp limits the maximum valley current on LS FET when TRIP pin has too small resistance to AGND, or is accidentally shorted to ground.